 In North America, most cabinet saws utilize 220-volt electricity (either single-phase or three-phase in the case of heavy-duty commercial saws).
 Conversely, most contractor's saws use 110-volt power, because it is far more widely available.
 Hybrid saws are typically set up to use 110-volt power from the factory, but many can be switched to use 220-volt power where available.

-The advantages of using 220-volt electricity to power the table saw is evident.
+The advantages of using 220-volt electricity to power the table saw are evident.
 The saw's motor will have less of a tendency to bog down under a heavy workload.
 Unfortunately, in portable situations, this isn't a choice to consider, as 220-volt is rarely readily available outside of a shop location.

 Types of Saw Tables

 Cabinet saw tables are almost always constructed of finely-machined cast iron.
 This allows the table top to be extremely flat and accurate, and the weight of the table provides stability to the saw.
 Other types of saw tables found on hybrid and contractor's saws include aluminum, granite and painted steel.
-Some hybrid saws may use a main table made from cast iron with extension wings built from aluminum.
+Some hybrid saws may use the main table made from cast iron with extension wings built from aluminum.

 After the table and the motor, likely the most distinguishing feature between table saw models would be the fence.
 A table saw's fence needs to be accurate (remaining perfectly parallel to the saw blade at all times) and easily adjustable.
 A fence that flexes or slides when in use can cause the saw blade to bind with the wood, causing dangerous kickbacks.
 A fence that is sturdy but difficult to adjust evenly along both the front and back edges of the table can be equally dangerous, not to mention frustrating to use.